Kkoz-8/Sockets_MultiThreads/README.md

 # Sockets_MultiThreads

-Learning how threads workusing python.
+Learning how threads work using python.

 Working with sockets and threads to create a simple server/client chat box.